kazvee/world-times/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running, follow the steps below.

 ### Prerequisites